nghiant2710/docs/beaglebone-python/README-short.txt

-The Python buildpack image for Python apps for beaglebone.
+The Python buildpack image for Python apps for Beaglebone Black.